-At the Institute for Information Management at the University of Bern, I wrote my degree thesis on optimised business processes through business reengineering.
-Because I worked as a student trainee at IBM, I was able to illustrate the theory with practical case studies.
-The professor said the thesis was good, but of little value for science.
-He was probably right.
+At the Institute for Business Informatics at the University of Bern, I wrote my licentiate about optimized business processes through business reengineering.
+Due to my employment as a working student at IBM, I was able to illustrate the theory with practical case studies.

 In the times of the new economy, almost all my fellow students went to Zurich.
 I didn't want to be a follower, but it came as it had to and I went to Zurich.
 The start-up scene in Zurich's technology sector was kind of cool.
 As a product manager for a CRM software company, I was responsible for implementing new features.
 Working with developers from the Eastern Europe taught me one thing above all; to write specifications in such a way that both developers and customers know what is agreed.
 The company was successful and was later sold by the owners.

 I like the Zurich dialect, it sounds like "cultivated slang" to me.
 But I ended up back in Bern.
 My two daughters were born there.
 I joined a Bernese consulting firm as a business engineer and gained experience as a consultant.
 Consulting is a good school for becoming self-employed at some point.